 According to (a letter in my posession from) Pete Brock,

-The 510 was also the subject of a 1973 model kit by Revell again being tagged as "Brock Buster".
+Brock's 510 was again tagged as "Brock Buster" on the Revell kit.
 (Also note the photo used for the model appear to be from the same photo shoot as the MT article - with the exception of Pete growing a moustache!.)

 Revell sums up the Brock Buster with "...Pete Brock's BrockBuster - quite a car...quite a kit."

 According to the MT article, Brock took a stock Datsun 510 2 door - priced at $2300 - and added $2500 dollars of (mostly) bolt on modifications to create the "Screaming Yellow Street Datsun 510" that is tagged with the name "Brock Buster" by MT.
 The labor is not included "as his Brock Racing Enterprises shop in El Segundo, California did the work..."

 Motor Trend goes on to describe the Brock Buster as "a yellow street cheetah that drives and handles very much like a race car...".

 Peter Brock's "personal street Datsun 510" was the subject of a two page centerfold in the March 1973 edition of Motor Trend magazine, a Model Kit by Revell, photographed in Peterson Publishing's "The Complete Book Of Japanese Imports" in 1972 and again in Sports Car Graphic Magazine in December 1984 and memorialized in Autoweek in January 1986.